Sizing guidelines for Deep Security deployments vary by the scale of your network, hardware, and software.

 |51-100||2||10 GB||40 GB|

 |201-250||6||20 GB||40 GB|

 The workloads above are supported by Deep Security, with the following stipulations:

 - If you want agentless Integrity Monitoring, you'll need a deployment of 0-50 VMs per ESXi server.
 For larger VDI deployments (approximately 51-300 servers), Integrity Monitoring should be turned off.
 If you have a VDI deployment and need Integrity Monitoring, we recommend deploying agents on each of your VMs.

 - If you want to use agentless Anti-Malware scanning, you'll need VMware's Guest Introspection capability.
 Guest Introspection may support different workloads from the ones described in the table above.
 For details, see the VMware Configuration Maximum tool.

 - If you want to use agentless Firewall, Web Reputation, or Intrusion Prevention features, you'll need VMware's Network Introspection capability.
 Network Introspection may support different workloads from the ones described in the table.
-For details, see NSX for vSphere Recommended Configuration Maximum.
+For details, see the VMware Configuration Maximums tool.

 We recommend that you patch the OS under protection (especially Windows) before turning on Intrusion Prevention.
 An unpatched OS results in a larger number of Intrusion Prevention rules assigned to the VMs and increases the appliance's memory usage.
 The memory recommendation for 300 protected VMs is based on approximately 350 to 400 Intrusion Prevention rules being assigned per VM.
 If a recommendation scan recommends more rules, you should increase the Deep Security Virtual Appliance memory accordingly.
 For example, here are approximate recommendations for 300 VMs targeting VDI (full, linked or instant clones):